wzph/guides-source/guides/release/tutorial/part-1/working-with-data.md

 Usually, this is where we'd fetch data from a server.
 Since fetching data is usually an asynchronous operation, the model hook is marked as `async`.
 This gives us the option of using the `await` keyword to wait for the data fetching operations to finish.

 We'll get to that bit later on.
-At the moment, we are just returning the same hard-coding model data, extracted from the `<Rental>` component, but in a _[JavaScript object](https://developer.mozilla.org/docs/Learn/JavaScript/Objects/Basics)_ format.
+At the moment, we are just returning the same hard-coded model data, extracted from the `<Rental>` component, but in a _[JavaScript object](https://developer.mozilla.org/docs/Learn/JavaScript/Objects/Basics)_ format.

 ## Accessing Route Models from Templates